coleslaw-org/coleslaw/docs/hacking.md

 - `page-url`: Generate a unique, relative path for the object on the site sans file extension.
 An :around method adds that later.
-The `slug` slot on the object is generally used to hold a portion of the unique identifier. i.e. `(format nil "posts/~a" (content-slug object))`.
+The `slug` slot on the object is conventionally used to hold a portion of the unique identifier. i.e. `(format nil "posts/~a" (content-slug object))`.
 - `render`: A method that calls the appropriate template with `theme-fn`, passing it any needed arguments and returning rendered HTML.